Skip to content

 Happy Pawlidays!
 I wanted to thank you so very much for checking in over the past year — I am very grateful.

 Below is the front of our Pawliday card (the back of our card containing text is not pictured), along with our matching envelopes using little photo seals of our beautiful girls, Alex and Victory!
 And, unfortunately, custom stamps are still no longer permitted by the Post Office.
-(You can view our previous Pawliday cards: here, herehere, here, here, here, here, here, here, and here).
+(You can view our previous Pawliday cards: herehereherehereherehereherehereherehere, and here).
 Sending our Pawliday card is one of my favorite parts of the Holiday season!
 This is my way of sharing our Pawliday card with you.
 It has been an exciting year and we have so much to be grateful for.
 Thank you for reading this blog for however long or short you have been reading.
 I sincerely enjoy creating content for the blog to share with you.

-I will be taking a break from the blog to enjoy some down time with family, and I plan to be back to the blog sometime early next year, during which I will have some exciting news to share!
+I will be taking a break from the blog to enjoy some down time with family, and I plan to be back to the blog sometime early next year, which is going to be an exciting year, as my first book will be published next fall, and I cannot wait to share more with you on this topic before it is released into the world!
 Meanwhile, if you are in a blog-reading mood, you are warmly invited to visit the archives — the links are shown below.
 Warmest wishes to you for a safe and Happy Holidays!

 Dog Related posts